partspile/site/PRD.md

   - 10-minute expiration window
   - Maximum 3 attempts per code
   - Codes are invalidated after successful verification or expiration

+### 3.9 User Notification Preferences
+- **Notification Method Selection**: Users can choose their preferred notification method from:
+  - Text to phone number - displays the user's actual phone number
+  - Email to: - displays email input field below (no redundant label)
+  - Signal
+- **Email Address Storage**: When email is selected as the notification method, users can provide and save their email address
+- **Email Validation**: Email addresses are validated for proper format (contains @, valid domain structure, etc.)
+- **Required Field**: Email address is required when email notifications are selected
+- **Error Handling**: Validation errors are displayed inline within the notification preferences section
+- **Success Feedback**: Users receive confirmation when preferences are successfully updated
+- **Settings Management**: Users can update their notification preferences through the settings page
+- **Future Extensibility**: The system is designed to support additional notification methods as they become available
 - **Twilio Integration**: SMS delivery through Twilio with comprehensive status tracking and webhook handling.
 - **SMS Status Webhooks**: Real-time monitoring of SMS delivery status including:
   - Delivery confirmations